nhoening/StoSim/doc/reference.rst

 plot<j>
 *******
 This is not a section, but an option in a Figure.
-You need at least one to describe data to plot (start counting j at 1)
+You need at least one to describe data to plot (start counting j at 1).
-.
-You pass it a comma-separated list of settings (setting:value):
+You pass it a comma-separated list of settings (setting:value).
+First, these are the system-specific settings you can/need to set:

 :_name:
     Name of the plot (**M**)